 Now that you’ve got a better handle on the pros and cons of artificial Christmas trees, let’s put this information to use and help you decide which one is right for you.

 Like you would with any other big purchase, setting your budget before browsing different fake tree options can go a long way.
-After all, even though we learned above that the average cost of an artificial Christmas tree is $100, you can easily reach the $1,000 mark if you’re not careful.
+After all, even though we learned above that the average cost of an artificial Christmas tree is $100, you can easily double or triple that number if you aren’t careful.

 Also, a large, often overlooked, expense when shopping for an artificial tree is decorations, so be sure to factor this into your budget as well.
 This is especially the case if you choose to purchase an unlighted model.